-Looking for a park home at Battisford Farm Park in Devon?
-Close to some of the county’s famous greenery and natural walks, this community offers a close-knit feel.
+Battisford Farm Park in Devon is close to some of the county’s famous greenery and natural walks, and this community offers a close-knit feel.
 It is based near a variety of local villages and services and serves to offer a semi-rural feel.
 A small community, it may be an ideal choice for local retirees and semi-retired couples keen to find a secluded corner of Devon to settle into.

 Battisford Farm Park residents benefit from a quiet location as well as access to a variety of leisure facilities and sites of interest in the local area.
 The region is well-known for both its scenic walks as well as its historic importance.
 Residents will also find that they can easily explore the local region on foot, by car, and via public transport.
 The park is run through the Sovereign Park Homes Group, who are responsible for leading communities across the country.